lu-ci/apex-sigma-core/docs/information/commands.md

 `>>blockwords` `>>blockword` | Adds all the words you list to the blocked words filter.
 If any of the words in the filter are sent, the message will be deleted and the author will be notified.
 Words should not be separated by a delimiter.
 Those with the Administrator permission are not affected. | `>>blockwords crap ass tits`
 `>>bye` `>>goodbye` | Toggles if Sigma should say when users leave the server.
 The goodbye feature is active by default. | `>>bye`
-`>>byechannel` `>>byech` | Sets the channel the goodbye messages should be sent to. | `>>byechannel #welcome` `>>byemessage` `>>byemsg` | This sets the message shown on the server when a member leaves.
+`>>byechannel` `>>byech` | Sets the channel the goodbye messages should be sent to. | `>>byechannel #welcome` `>>byeembed` `>>byeemb` | Toggles whether bye messages are an embed or not.
+Also customizes the embed that is used.
+You can change the embed color, set the thumbnail, and set the image.
+To do so, specify the field and the value separated by a colon (see usage example).
+The accepted fields are color, thumbnail, and image.
+Color accepts only HEX codes, while the other two accept only direct image URLs.
+Provide no arguments to toggle this feature on or off. | `>>byeembed color:1abc9c image:my.image.link/fancy.png`
+`>>byemessage` `>>byemsg` | This sets the message shown on the server when a member leaves.
 Goodbye messages can have special dynamic arguments in them. {user_name}     - Leaving user's name. {user_disc}     - "#xxxx" in the user's name. {user_nick}     - Message author's nickname. {user_mention}  - Tag the leaving user. {user_id}       - Leaving user's ID. {server_name}   - Server name. {server_id}     - Server ID. {owner_name}    - Server owner's name. {owner_disc}    - "#xxxx" in the server owner's name. {owner_nick}    - Server owner's nickname. {owner_mention} - Tag the server owner. {owner_id}      - Server owner's ID.
 This command requires the Manage Server permission.  | `>>byemessage Goodbye {user_mention}!`
 `>>capslimit` | Sets the minimum number of capital letters in a message to check for before the message is checked for what percentage of it is in caps.
 Message below this limit will be ignored. | `>>capslimit 9`
 `>>capspercentage` `>>capspercent` | Sets the minimum percentage of capital letters in a message to check for before it is deleted.
 For example, if 80% of the message is caps (as set in the usage example), it will be deleted. | `>>capspercentage 80`